Top 5 Sky-High Vantage Points in Philadelphia

 Top of the Tower is a special event space that is not normally open to the public, located at the top of Three Logan Square, the fifth tallest building in Philadelphia.
 However, they made this list because in 2013 for the first time ever, they participated in Center City District’s very popular summertime promotion, Center City Sips.
 Every Wednesday from June through September, the Top of the Tower would open its doors for a special happy hour party with specials on wine, cocktails, beer and appetizers.

 The view from Top of the Tower at night, looking north out over the Benjamin Franklin Parkway and beyond.
-(Photo courtesy Top of the Tower)
+(Photo courtesy of Top of the Tower.)

 So the news about the new Comcast Innovation and Technology Center is pretty awesome.
 For so many reasons — the jobs and economic impact, the impressive architecture, the new hotel, adding a new skyscraper to the city’s skyline… — but one of the elements that has us the most excited is the top-floor restaurant.